-- 1. It amends the current provision of the Pardon, Parole, and Probation Law governing parole eligibility to specify that those provisions do not apply with respect to offenses committed when the offender was under age 18 at the time of the offense and is subject to the bill's parole provisions.14 - 2.
-It specifies that an offender's parole eligibility must be determined under the bill's provisions if the offender receives or received a sentence of imprisonment when the offender committed the offense when the offender was under age 18.15 - 3.
-It expressly applies to the parole or re-parole of any prisoner described under the bill the current provision of the Adult Parole Authority Law allowing a Parole Board hearing officer, Parole Board member, or the Office of Victims' Services to petition the Board for a full Board hearing that relates to a proposed parole or re-parole of a prisoner.16
+committed when the offender was under 18 at the time of the offense and is subject to the act's parole provisions.

+- 2. It specifies that an offender's parole eligibility must be determined under the act's provisions if the offender receives or received a sentence of imprisonment when the offender committed the offense when the offender was under 18. - 3.
+It expressly applies, to the parole or re-parole of any prisoner described under the act, the continuing law allowing the Adult Parole Authority Law a Parole Board hearing officer, Parole Board member, or the Office of Victims' Services to petition the Board for a full Board hearing that relates to a proposed parole or re-parole of a prisoner.